Brae Fell: Topography

 Brae Fell is large and grassy and is really an outlying part of Great Sca Fell being situated on that fell's northern ridge separated by a col with a height of approximately 570 m.
 With a height of less than 2000 feet and prominence of around 16 metres it fails to be a fell of real importance.
 Alfred Wainwright gives it a chapter in his Pictorial Guide to the Lakeland Fells, being less than complimentary, saying, “If all hills were like Brae Fell there would be far fewer fell walkers”.
 It is best viewed from the low ground to the north where it shows off its full height.
 Brae Fell was mined in the nineteenth century for Lead, the mine lies on its eastern slopes just above Roughton Gill and there are large spoil tips remaining to this day.

 Ascents

 Brae Fell is often climbed in conjunction with other fells in the area.
 A direct ascent of the fell is usually undertaken from the minor road that skirts the northern slopes, there is no fence so the climb can start anywhere along its length.
 There is a vague path amongst the grass which leads to the summit.

 Summit

 The top of the fell is strewn with a few boulders and there is a fair sized cairn which is a landmark for several kilometres around.
 The view from the summit is one of the finest in the Northern Fells, with the panorama north taking in the Solway Firth, Scottish Borders and the northern Pennines.

+The following (very few) Wainwrights are visible on a clear day: